Stellar Luminosities from the Stefan-Boltzmann Equation

 Introduction#

-The goal of this exercise is to implement this in Python, i.e., write a code to calculate the Luminosity (\(L\)) of a star according to the formula described above.
+The goal of this exercise is to write a code in Python to calculate the luminosity (\(L\)) of a star according to the formula described above.

 Basic Scripting#

-Here we will create a barebones script to hold our calculation, using several variables to aid in our computation.
+Here we will create a simple script to hold our calculation, using several variables to aid in our computation.

 Dynamic Scripting#